Kevin B. Quinn: Maryland Transit Administration

 Quinn joined the Maryland Transit Administration (MTA) in 2014 as the BaltimoreLink Implementation Manager.
 In this capacity, Quinn directed the divisions of Project Development, Environmental Planning and Capital Programming and managed Governor Hogan's $135 million rebranding and design of the Baltimore regional bus system.
-Immediately prior to his appointment, Quinn served as the Director of Planning and Programming.
+Immediately prior to his appointment, Quinn was the Director of Planning and Programming.
 In this role, Quinn oversaw the $3.6 billion capital program and managed grant coordination with the Federal Transit Administration.

 Quinn was recognized as one of Mass Transit Magazine's 2016 Top 40 under 40 in transportation for innovation and leadership.

 In June 2017, Quinn succeed Paul Comfort as the CEO and Administrator of the MTA.
 On his appointment, Governor Larry Hogan stated "Kevin is a smart transportation professional who has proven time and time again he knows how to make great things happen for the customers he serves, the State of Maryland will truly benefit from this transit expertise and his ability to turn ideas into real-world solutions."